 Coffee is being enjoyed in many homes all over the world.
-It is refreshing, energizing, contains health benefits and it’s something to look forward to each morning, after taking a very nice meal, as a traveling companion to work, or as a way of warming up on a cold day.
+It is refreshing, energizing, contains health benefits and it’s something to look forward each morning, with breakfast, as a traveling companion to work, or as a way of warming up on a cold day.

 Making a good pot of coffee may seem like a very easy task, but I like to tell you that there are a lot of factors to consider while preparing it.

 The greatest factor that makes a difference when making a cup of coffee is the quality beans used to brew the coffee.
-Next, it’s your equipment that makes a difference as part of the preparation; good equipment will ensure that the output of your brew is always good.
+Next, it’s your equipment that makes a difference as part of the preparation; good equipment will ensure that the output of your brew has the best coffee extraction.

-Using a coffee maker will simplify your coffee preparation for you or, serving friends, guests, or family members.
-If you are preparing more than one round of coffee, you should always clean your equipment after each round.
+Using a coffee maker will simplify your coffee brewing for you, serving friends, guests, or family members.
+If you are preparing more than one round of coffee, you should always clean your equipment after each round from contamination and freshness

 Brewing the Coffee